 In reality, Myers is a painter and his art work — particularly fish paintings and tattoo flash art — can be seen throughout his shop.
 But the father of four, including a 21-year-old daughter who eventually plans to follow in her dad's footsteps, rarely has time for painting anymore.

-Myers is in high demand, with a waiting list that extends into the spring.
+Myers is in high demand, with a waiting list.
 It’s why several years ago he hand-picked two artists for their skills and bedside manner to help share his specialty.

 Myers and his team receive a steady stream of thank-you cards that inevitably express gratitude for the same thing: Changing the way women feel about themselves.

 “So it’s not just about the artistic satisfaction.
 You get the reward from just seeing these women's faces, or maybe the tears that let you know you’ve done something very special for them,” Myers said.
 “So you lose one thing, but you gain something else and that’s one of the rewards I get, just knowing you’ve done something to really make this person feel better about themselves.
 And that’s an incredible thing.”

 EDITOR'S NOTE: The Society for Features Journalism honored this feature in its 2016 Excellence-in-Features Awards contest.
 It placed third in the Video Storytelling category for large publications with a circulation of 200,000 and up.

 EDITOR'S NOTE, AUG.
 8, 2017: This article has been changed to remove a reference to one of Myer's clients who asked to remain unnamed.

 Follow TODAY.com writer Eun Kyung Kim on Twitter.